 BCHD’s LiveWell Kids curriculum is delivered by 400 trained parent-volunteers to Redondo Beach Unified classrooms and school gardens.
 It blends in-class exercise and nutrition lessons, mindfulness practices and garden education to introduce and enable healthy habits and lifestyles at an early age.
 Specifics include walk-to-school programs, eight minutes of daily morning exercises and salad bars during school lunch.

 Research and clinical practice show that health habits develop very early in life and, once well established, are difficult to change.

 “We focus on the whole child, all facets of our student’s mental and physical wellbeing,” said Keller, “which ideally helps them grow up to be healthier adults.”

 About Beach Cities Health District

-Beach Cities Health District (BCHD) is among the largest preventive health agencies in the nation and has served the communities of Hermosa Beach, Manhattan Beach and Redondo Beach since 1955.
-As a public agency, it offers an extensive range of dynamic health and wellness programs, with innovative services and facilities to promote health and prevent diseases in every lifespan.
+Beach Cities Health District (BCHD) is a healthcare district focused on preventative health and serves the communities of Hermosa Beach, Manhattan Beach and Redondo Beach.
+Established in 1955 as a public agency, it offers an extensive range of dynamic health and wellness programs, with innovative services and facilities to promote health and prevent diseases across the lifespan.
 BCHD operates AdventurePlex, a health and fitness center where kids play their way to good health, and the Center for Health & Fitness, a comprehensive, medically based fitness center.
 Visit www.bchd.org or call (310) 374-3426 for more information.